 Registering an internship experience for our students

-- You must register through our Career Center's internship portal, Handshake.
+- You must register through our Division of Career Pathway's internship portal, Handshake.
 Click on the "Log In or Create a FREE Handshake Account" in the new window to begin the registry process

-- Posting through our Career Center will increase your visibility to our students campus wide
+- Posting through our Division of Career Pathway will increase your visibility to our students campus wide

-- When registered, your internship post will be maintained by the Career Center
+- When registered, your internship post will be maintained by the Division of Career Pathways.

 - If you are providing a non-paid position, review the guidelines of the Fair Labor Standards Act (FLSA) Fact Sheet #71 regarding intern compensation

 NOTICE: Students will be submitting an evaluation on their academic internship experience at the end of each quarter.
-If your site is evaluated highly, we may include your posting on a separate list through the SSARC website as an additional resource and marketing tool for your company.
+If your site is evaluated highly, we may include your posting on a separate list through the Social Sciences Academic Resource Center website as an additional resource and marketing tool for your company.
 Additional information may be requested for posting on our web page.

 - An academic contract will be requested to fill out each quarter to review terms and guidelines